kenchikuliu/kenchikuliu.github.io/_pages/about.md

 -2024.8.19 The paper ['Visual SLAM with 3D Gaussian Primitives and Depth Priors Enabling Novel View Synthesis'](https://www.arxiv.org/abs/2408.05635)  has been accepted for presentation at CEI 2024, showcasing advancements in visual SLAM through 3D Gaussian primitives and depth priors for novel view synthesis.

+- **2024.12.05** The paper **‘MSP-MVS: Multi-Granularity Segmentation Prior Guided Multi-View Stereo’** introduces a novel approach leveraging multi-granularity segmentation priors to enhance multi-view stereo techniques.
+It has been **accepted at AAAI 2025**, showcasing significant advancements in segmentation-guided 3D reconstruction.

+- **2024.12.05** The paper **‘DVP-MVS: Synergize Depth-Edge and Visibility Prior for Multi-View Stereo’** explores the integration of depth-edge and visibility priors to improve multi-view stereo performance.
+This work has been **accepted at AAAI 2025**, highlighting its contributions to depth and visibility synergy in 3D reconstruction.

 Honors and Awards
 ======
 -National Scholarship